k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/09_batch_process_flow.md

 Example:
 The previous batch process can be seen in the entities' table where the *bid*, *nodeid* and *entityid* fields can be cross-referenced with the supplementary information:

-- creation/start/end: Timestamps of the command and of its execution.
+- creation/start/end: Timestamps of the batch command and of its execution.
 - status: Stage of the batch process.
 - results: Number of entities added, updated or unchanged - in this case (0 or 1) as each row represents one entity.
 - error: Error message displayed in case of failure of the execution process on a specific entity.